mcgibbon/sympl/docs/overview.rst

   model's code.
 Certain interfaces have been designed to force model code to self-document, such as having inputs and outputs as properties of a scheme.
 * Objects can be swapped out with other compatible objects.
-For example, Sympl makes it trivial to change the type of time stepping used.
+For example, Sympl makes it trivial to change the type of time stepping used on a prognostic scheme.
 * Code can be re-used between different types of models.
 For instance, an atmospheric general circulation model, numerical weather prediction model, and large-eddy simulation could all use the same RRTM radiation object.